 Photo by Andrew Wigdor / News Editor

-Citing one serious motorcycle crash in July and another Tuesday, which injured two police officers, the Murfreesboro Police Department has suspended its motorcycle program until further notice, according to Murfreesboro Police Chief Karl Durr.
+Citing one serious motorcycle accident in July and another Tuesday, which injured two police officers, the Murfreesboro Police Department has suspended its motorcycle program until further notice, according to Murfreesboro Police Chief Karl Durr.

 On July 13, Murfreesboro Police Officer Matt Stern was involved in a motorcycle crash that caused serious injuries, including two collapsed lungs and several broken ribs.